Modern resume design for the modern day resume. See creative samples and follow our guide to make the best modern resume that will land you the job.

 - To do it, share something you like about the company.

 - Can’t think of anything?
-Check their mission statement online.
+Check their mission statement and find recent news about them online.

-- You can do it in any paragraph, or in every paragraph.
+- You can actually do it in any paragraph, or in every paragraph.
+Passion helps to sell you as a candidate.

 Did you know?
 The fastest-growing careers are in green energy, healthcare, and information security.
 That’s according to U.S. Bureau of Labor Statistics data.

-6. Paragraph #3: end your formal cover letter with an offer
+6. Last paragraph: end your formal cover letter with an offer

-- Reference a couple more of your skills.
+- Reference a couple more of your skills and show how they can help your prospective employer.

-- Promise to help the organization reach an important goal.
+- Promise to help the organization reach an important goal or overcome a challenge.

 Read more: The Best Cover Letter Endings